arv100kri/Cognitive-Services/Content/en-us/KES/SchemaFormat.md

 {"name":"Author.Id", "type":"Int32", "operations":["equals"]}
 ```

-When an attribute is referenced inside a grammar, the starts_with operation needs to be specified in order for the service to generate completions from partial queries.
+When an attribute is referenced inside a grammar, the starts_with operation needs to be specified in the schema in order for the service to generate completions from partial queries.

 ## Attribute Synonyms
 Oftentimes, it is desirable to refer to a particular string attribute value via a synonym.
 For example, users may refer to "Microsoft" via "MSFT" or "MS".
 In these cases, the attribute definition can specify the name of a schema file located in the same directory as the schema file.
 Each line in the synonym file represents a synonym entry in the following JSON format: `["<canonical>", "<synonym>"]`.
 In the example schema, "AuthorName.syn" is a JSON file that contains synonym values for the Author.Name attribute.